-Dr. Kohr provides education and consultation focused in the clinical reality of today’s healthcare environment (www.kohrconsulting.ca).
-She has published and presented in Canada and internationally, on patient navigation, the elderly, end-of-life, pain management and complex patient/family issues.
-She is the former President of the Canadian Association of Advanced Practice Nurses (CAAPN), and a founding member of the Ontario Wound Interest Group (OntWIG).
+For over a decade, Dr. Kohr has provided education and consultation focused in the clinical reality of today’s healthcare environment, through her company, Kohr Consulting (www.kohrconsulting.com) She is the former President of the Canadian Association of Advanced Practice Nurses (CAAPN), and a founding member of the Ontario Wound Interest Group (OntWIG).

 Schulich Executive Hotel on Campus

 The Executive Learning Centre features: